QBDev0ps/DevOps-Cloud-projects/Project12.md

 #### BLOCKER❗

-We got the error above when we ran the playbook, but after we examined the error message and did some investigations we realised it was a permision issue.
++ We got the error above when we ran the playbook, but after we examined the error message and did some investigations we realised it was a permision issue.
 Our current user did not have the adequate rights to **`/inventory/uat.yml`**.
 So to fix this, we executed the following command:

 **`sudo chmod 744 inventory/uat.yml`**

++ And then we ran our playbook again:

+**`$ ansible-playbook -i /inventory/uat.yml playbooks/site.yml`**

 ![playbook successful 1](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/0154d7cb-c1e6-4f8f-833a-ec688b2156f1)